timeplus-io/docs/docs/usecases.md

 ### S-MVIEW: Creating materialized view to keep latest analysis result and cache for other systems to query {#s-mview}

-**Use Case:** unlike the traditional SQL queries, streaming queries never end until the user cancels it.
+**Use Case:** Unlike the traditional SQL queries, streaming queries never end until the user cancels it.
 The analysis results are kept pushing to the web UI or slack/kafka destinations.
-The analysts want to run advanced streaming query in Timeplus and cache the results as a materialized view.
+The analysts want to run advanced streaming queries in Timeplus and cache the results as a materialized view.
 So that they can use regular SQL tools/systems to get the streaming insights as regular tables.
 Materialized views are also useful to downsample the data to reduce the data volume for future analysis and storage

 ```sql
 CREATE MATERIALIZED VIEW today_revenue as